YOUR DECK

 A : The choice of deck board style is purely a matter of personal preference.
 Although

-grooved deck boards are often marketed as "anti-
+grooved deck boards are often marketed as "anti-slip" there is no evidence to suggest

 Q : Why is resin coming out of the timber?